-Grammar checkers beware because this will be a place that will send you into a spiral.
-Consider this your warning and just enjoy the show!
+Grammar checkers, beware because this will be a place that will send you into a spiral.
+Consider this your warning, and enjoy the show!

-I started looking back into old Facebook posts and the memories come flooding back, but I decided that is not where I want my story to start.
-I want it to start where I am today, who I am today, what has led me here typing gibberish as my oldest son sits next to me on his Nintendo Switch and my youngest son builds and knocks down blocks while watching Paw Patrol in front of me. #reallife.
+I started looking back into old Facebook posts, and the memories came flooding back, but I decided that was not where I wanted my story to begin.
+I want it to start where I am today, who I am today, and what has led me here typing gibberish as my oldest son sits next to me on his Nintendo Switch and my youngest son builds and knocks down blocks while watching Paw Patrol in front of me. #reallife.

 One day I was scrolling #TikTok as most 30(+)-year-olds do while stuck in their house during the umpteenth hour of being quarantined with two kids, homeschooling a kindergartener, and just hoping your #Costco boxed wine doesn't run out anytime soon.
 I watched a video from a hospice nurse where she explained a conversation she had with her hospice Chaplin that hit me like a ton of bricks.
-The Chaplin explained to her that they believed everyone has a purpose on earth and some people fulfil their purpose earlier than others which is why they called home at a younger age than others.
-Everyone has a different purpose and everyone's purpose takes a different amount of time to complete.
+The Chaplin explained to her that they believed everyone has a purpose on earth, and some people fulfill their purpose earlier than others which is why they are called home at a younger age than others.
+Everyone has a different meaning, and everyone's purpose takes additional time to complete.

-I started thinking about Ton's purpose, his life, his time here and what I had learned in the last few years and life changed.
-I started to think of my purpose.
+I started thinking about Ton's purpose, life, time here, what I had learned in the last few years, and how life had changed.
+I began to think of my purpose.
 I had a genuine lightbulb

 moment when I started to think of everything I learned in the last few years, from average joes to hospice patients.
-Life was different, I was different.
-I felt like there was a reason behind learning everything we HAD to learn and that was to help those who now also HAD to learn those same things.
+Life was different.
+I was different.
+I felt like there was a reason behind learning everything we HAD to learn: to help those who now also HAD to learn those same things.

-I remember feeling extremely alone, that no one would understand what I was going through, what a life surrounded by a terminal disease felt like.
-I knew in that moment I wanted others to know they are not alone.
-I am here, loud and proud to be a lifetime member of the club that you don't sign up for but unfortunately one day become a permanent member of, the club that YOU ARE NOT ALONE in.
-If you too are part of that club, please know that I am here.
+I remember feeling incredibly alone, that no one would understand what I was going through, and what a life would feel like being surrounded by a terminal diagnosis.
+I knew I wanted others to know they were not alone at that moment.
+I am here, loud and proud to be a lifetime member of the club that you don't sign up for but, unfortunately, one day, become a permanent member of the club that YOU ARE NOT ALONE in.
+If you are part of that club, please know I am here.